openeventdata/petrarch2/README.md

 could use existing TABARI dictionaries, this compatibility will decline with further developments and only the PETRARCH-specific dictionaries can be used

+15-Nov-2013: Requires TABARI 0.8 indented date restrictions, not older in-line format
-23-April-2014: PETRARCH-formatted agents dictionary required
+23-Apr-2014: PETRARCH-formatted agents dictionary required